bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/common-tabs.rst

       from process steps with huge results (in terms of memory usage), your memory can fill up very fast.
-This can even get worse if you frequently use the session scope and the result is cached multiple times (once for each session i.e. user)
+This can even get worse if you frequently use the session scope and the result is cached multiple times (once for each session i.e., user)

 Group
    -  **Name**: Cache entries need a group name.
 Several entries can